Live Music Archive (etree.org)

 Pay particular attention to the Naming Standards section.
 A well-named identifier helps patrons find your show in our large collection.

-A well-named set of files allows files to be listed in the proper order at the site and allows patrons to listen to them in playlists and burn them to CD in the proper order, too.
+A well-named set of files allows files to be listed in the proper order at the site and allows patrons to listen to them in the proper order, either streaming or on CD.

 I like adding concerts.
 Do you have a preference on the way I put in information?